MiraKarate/Angular-App-myFlix/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Contributions
+Contributions to this project are welcome.
+You can contribute by submitting pull requests, reporting issues, or improving the codebase.
+Please follow the established guidelines for contributing.